OpenMLRL/OpenMLRL.github.io/README.md

-The GitHub Pages workflow clones [`OpenMLRL/CoMLRL`](https://github.com/OpenMLRL/CoMLRL), builds its Hugo docs site with `HUGO_RELATIVEURLS=false hugo --gc --minify -s docs -b "$SITE_BASE_URL/CoMLRL/"`, and copies the generated `docs/public/` folder into `static/CoMLRL/` right before running `hugo` for this site.
-No CoMLRL HTML lives in Git anymore; the files only exist in the CI workspace and the published Pages artifact.
-If you need to test those docs locally, run `HUGO_RELATIVEURLS=false hugo --gc --minify -s docs -b "http://localhost:1313/CoMLRL/"` from the CoMLRL repo, copy the resulting `docs/public/` into `static/CoMLRL/`, and then start `hugo server`.
+The GitHub Pages workflow clones [`OpenMLRL/CoMLRL`](https://github.com/OpenMLRL/CoMLRL), builds its Hugo docs site with `HUGO_RELATIVEURLS=false hugo --gc --minify -s docs -b "$SITE_BASE_URL/CoMLRL/"`, runs this gallery site with `hugo --gc --minify`, and finally copies the generated `docs/public/` folder straight into the deployment directory (`public/CoMLRL/`) before uploading to Pages.
+No CoMLRL HTML or caches live in either repository; they only exist inside the CI workspace and the published artifact.
+For local previews, run `hugo server -s docs` in the CoMLRL repo independently (it serves on another port), and preview this gallery via `hugo server` as usual.